Calvert Island (British Columbia): History

 The traditional territory of the Heiltsuk included Calvert Island, and extended north along Dean Channel and Burke Channel, and along the coastal islands to Milbanke Sound.
 Archaeological evidence indicates many thousands of years of habitation in the region.
 In 2015, Hakai Institute and University of Victoria researchers announced that human footprints found on the island could date back 13,200 years making them the oldest known footprints in North America.
 The footprints are thought to represent a man, woman and child.
 Their discovery supports the Kelp Highway hypothesis that kelp forests along the North Pacific coast provided a route for the peopling of the Americas.

 In July 1788, the British fur trader Charles Duncan arrived in the region of Calvert Island.
 He anchored his ship, the Princess Royal, in Milbanke Sound, then worked his way south, trading with the Heiltsuk and exploring what was then unknown waters to the British.
 He passed through Hakai Passage into Fitz Hugh Sound, then anchored on the east coast of Calvert Island in Safety Cove.
 After a brief stay he continued south to Vancouver Island.

 Protected areas

-Just north of Calvert Island in Hakai Pass is the Hakai Luxvbalis Conservancy Area.
+Just north of Calvert Island in Hakai Pass is the Hakai Lúxvbálís Conservancy area.
 At more than 1200 km2 of land and sea, it is the largest provincial marine protected area on the British Columbia Coast.

 Hakai Provincial Recreation Area, 50,707 ha in size, includes the northern part of Calvert Island and the southern part of Hunter Island, as well as numerous smaller islands in the area.